-- Produce compelling clinical and health economic data. - Commercial focus on selected markets and indications. - Regulatory market approval for CERAMENT G in the U.S. - Develop new products that meet market needs in the short, medium and long term.
+- Produce compelling clinical and health economic data. - Commercial focus on selected markets and indications. - Extended regulatory market approval for CERAMENT G in the US. - Develop new products that meet market needs in the short, medium and long term.

-BONESUPPORT will develop further compelling clinical and health economic data to strengthen its position in the markets for trauma, revision arthroplasty, chronic osteomyelitis and foot infections due to diabetes.
+BONESUPPORT will develop further compelling clinical and health economic data to strengthen its position in the markets for trauma, revision $arthrop lasty, chronic\ osteomy elit is\ and\ foot\ infections\ due\ to\ diabetes.$

 A number of combinations with CERAMENT have been studied to supply osteoinductive properties, i.e. the capability to actively stimulate bone healing.
-Among other research activity, the company has conducted research using preclinical candidates which combined CERAMENT with bisphosphonates, bone-joint proteins (BMP), bone marrow aspirates (BMA) and demineralized bone matrix (DBM).
+Among other research activity, the Company has conducted research using preclinical candidates which combined CERAMENT with bisphosphonates, bone-joint proteins (BMP), bone marrow aspirates (BMA) and demineralized bone matrix (DBM).
 Priority product candidates for own development are CERAMENT with bisphosphonate and CERAMENT with DBM, while CERAMENT with BMP is a candidate for potential partner development.